 It is advised that the annex identifies;

-The date/dates by which an application should be made
+The date/dates by which an application should be made – Annually by 15th June.

-To whom the teacher should give the application
+To whom the teacher should give the application - Headteacher

-The evidence the application should contain and over what period the evidence should relate
+The evidence the application should contain and over what period the evidence should relate – Evidence against each of the Teachers’ Standards (Early Years), evidenced over past two years.

-The format of the application
+The format of the application – written letter with headings for each standard and dated evidence of achievement

-By whom and how the application will be assessed
+By whom and how the application will be assessed – Headteacher and possibly member of pay body

-By when the applicant will know the outcome
+By when the applicant will know the outcome – Ist September

-What level of pay progression the Pay Body’s policy allows for a successful application, i.e. will a successful applicant be paid at the minimum of the upper pay range or any point above that
+What level of pay progression the Pay Body’s policy allows for a successful application, i.e. will a successful applicant be paid at the minimum of the upper pay range or any point above that – The minimum

 If there is a range of points on which a successful applicant can be paid the policy will need to include;